 Thanks to the enduring re-run appeal of Hanna-Barbera Studios, it’s a debate Boomers, Gen Xers and Millennials can all join, each with a full set of warm childhood memories.

 Well, decision time: we come down on the side of Fred and Wilma as the early adopters.

 Their world was full of inventiveness and creativity.
 Sure, the all kinks hadn’t been worked out, but they continued to progress whenever pursuing new technology made sense.
-Kind of like Boomer lives over the last half century.
+Kind of like Boomers over the last half century.

-More like today’s “early adopters” who snap up trendy IoT watches – but only after many, many Pebbles have shown that it’s safe to do so.
+More like today’s “early adopters” who snap up trendy Apple watches – but only after many Pebbles have shown that it’s safe to do so.